 No gravel or slag shall be used in SMA mixes.
 A maximum of 10% RAP may be used.
+Aggregates used in SMA shall be non-carbonate and shall be previously qualified by the Materials & Research Section.

 Fine Aggregate.
 Fine aggregate shall consist of 100 % crushed aggregate and shall conform to the following: